diegomacario/Teapong/README.md

 - Use modern C++ and modern OpenGL.
 - Make the game cross-platform, so that it runs on macOS and Windows.
 - Find a flexible way to manage resources (e.g. textures, models, shaders, etc.).
-- Find an organized way to represent game states (e.g. menu, play, pause, etc.), and make them fully independent and encapsulated.
+- Find an organized way to represent game states (e.g. menu, play, pause, etc.) and make them fully independent and encapsulated.

 The first three goals were achieved successfully, but the last one wasn't, which led to code that doesn't scale well in the game state layer.
 This failure is explained in the "**Game state management**" subsection  below.